T351 Week 13 - Spring 2015

-Final Projects: You can start shooting these this week- or as soon as you complete your pre-production work.
+Final Projects: You can start shooting these as soon as your pre-production is completed.
 What you shoot is what you have to work with.
 Do it thoroughly and right the first time.
 Make sure your audio is clean, your video is well lit, and framed.

 A few students shot video during the day that turned out grainy and out of focus.
 The little viewfinders do not show subtleties- such as noise from the gain being turned on.
 Be sure to carefully check your camera before you start shooting:

 - Gain and auto gain is off (should display 0db on the screen)